elsachica/L2/README.md

 ## Description

-This project is a JavaScript module that contains various validators for checking the format of email addresses, postal codes, phone numbers, passwords, and date formats.
+This project is a JavaScript module that contains various validators for checking the format of email addresses, postal codes, phone numbers, passwords, user names, and date formats.
 The module can be used to validate user data in other applications.

 ## Installation